moonbuggy/docker-dnsmasq-updater/README.md

 docker run -d --name dnsmasq-updater -v /var/run/docker.sock:/var/run/docker.sock moonbuggy2000/dnsmasq-updater
 ```

-If you're using a config file instead of environment variables (see below) you'll need to persist it with `-v <conf volume>:/app/conf/dnsmasq_updater.conf`.
+If you're using a config file instead of environment variables (see below) you'll need to persist it with `-v <host path>:/app/conf/dnsmasq_updater.conf`.
 If you're using an SSH key for authentication you can persist and use the `/app/keys/` folder.

 #### Tags
 To minimize the Docker image size, and to theoretically improve run times (I haven't benchmarked it because I believe it runs fast enough either way), the default build is binary, tagged as `latest` and `binary`.